Internal Capsule Tumors

 12. Sleep Disturbances: Difficulty sleeping or excessive sleepiness during the day.

-15. Changes in Appetite: Loss of appetite or unexplained weight loss.
+15. Changes in Appetite: or unexplained .

 16. Dizziness or Vertigo: Sensations of dizziness or spinning, often associated with changes in head position.